 Situated on the coast and within short reach of thousands of islands, Porec is a beautiful town to visit.
 With over 20 beaches in and around the town, all of which have Blue Flags, you’ll be spoiled for choice.
 There is a wide range of great cafes in the area, as well as boating activities and some great hotels – such as Maistra hotels in Croatia.

-The town itself is also beautiful and pedestrianized and so it’s safe for little ones.
-The sixth-century basilica is certainly worth visiting and a real treat for mam and dad.
-Funtana, a local town is certainly a great place for children to visit, and its Dino Park great for overactive imaginations.
+The town itself is also beautiful and pedestrianized so it’s safe for little ones.
+The sixth-century basilica is certainly worth visiting and a real treat for mam and Dad.
+Funtana, a local town is certainly a great place for children to visit, and it's Dino Park great for overactive imaginations.
 Filled with giant replicas of dinosaurs it will keep the kids entertained for a few hours.